cjmaria/MongooseLibTemplate/README.md

 # MongooseLibTemplate
-A simple template for a MJS-enabled Mongoose OS library.
+A simple template for an MJS-enabled Mongoose OS library.